Joe’s Club: What you need to know

 What are the different kinds of adult day services?

-Adult day services, also called adult care, are typically open during normal work hours.
-Unlike senior centers — which are usually sponsored by recreational departments and targeted at healthy older adults — adult day services are a resource for people with physical limitations or limited functioning due to memory loss.
+Adult day care services, also called adult care, are typically open during normal work hours.
+Unlike senior centers, which are usually sponsored by recreational departments and targeted at healthy older adults, adult day services are a resource for people with physical limitations or limited functioning due to memory loss.

 • Supervision